 TBF NEEDS YOUR HELP!

 “No balance” is the hallmark of the NMFS Atlantic shark management, no balance for species taken or damaged by sharks, for captains and crew trying to make a living, for families wanting to fish, nor for the wide range of supporting recreational fishing businesses, including tournaments.
 In 1978, the “traditional”, highest and best use” to the nation of Atlantic billfish was recognized to be for recreational fishing, which remains today.
-TBF leads the campaign on Capitol Hill to stop excessive shark depredation and to reinvigorate the LEGAL shark fishery and market, essential to checking shark depredation.
+TBF leads the campaign on Capitol Hill to find viable solutions to excessive shark depredation and to explore the promotion of the LEGAL US shark fishery and market.

 TBF needs you to: